 Workflow definition files in HealthOmics

 You use a workflow definition to specify information about the workflow, runs, and the tasks in the runs.
 You create workflow definitions in one or more files using a workflow definition language.
 HealthOmics supports workflow definitions written in WDL, Nextflow, or CWL.
-For details about each of these languages, see the language-specific detailed sections below.

 You specify the following types of information in the workflow definition: